dddrrreee/cs140e-23win/notes/using-gcc-for-asm/README.md

 or how it runs.
 Active exploration can easily beat thinking real hard, especially when you have incomplete information.

-As a note, if you like figuring this kind of stuff out, retargeting a compiler is fun --- do all the integer ALU ops, then memory, then calling conventions, then float.
+As a sidenote, if you like figuring this kind of stuff out, retargeting a compiler is fun --- do all the integer ALU ops, then memory, then calling conventions, then float.
 Each problem is big enough to be interesting, but not so big you get tired.
 Pretty soon the sun comes up.